wp-media/imagify-plugin/readme.txt

 Many of your high-quality images may be in sizes that are much too large.
 To reduce image size and compress large images, Imagify has a setting that allows you to choose a maximum width for all of your images, and if you upload images that are larger than that size, it will resize large images for you during optimization.
 Imagify will resize images proportionally without cropping them.

-With such a great image optimizer like Imagify, you can choose between two types of image compression: [lossy compression and lossless compression](https://imagify.io/blog/lossless-vs-lossy-image-compression/).
-The Normal image compression level uses lossless compression, meaning there should be no difference in image quality after image optimization.
-The Aggressive and Ultra levels both use lossy compression, meaning you could notice some slight differences in image quality, but you will reduce image size even more!
+With such a great image optimizer like Imagify, you’ll get your images automatically optimized at the best compression level and quality – thanks to the Smart Compression Mode.

 When using our image compression tool, Imagify, you will enjoy smaller file sizes and faster loading times.
 But the best part is that you will optimize images and reduce their weight without losing quality: why should you have to choose between beauty and speed?
 If you want to compress images, it’s now easier than ever with Imagify!